Digestive Bitters: Benefits and the Fascinating Evolution of Bitter Taste Receptors

 Digestive Bitters with dandelion

-Using Digestive Bitters
+How to Take Digestive Bitters

 Balanced Bitters Formulation

 The components of digestive bitters can typically be broken up into three categories: bitter, aromatic, and carminative.
 These qualities work together to prepare the body for receiving food.
-The aromatic components stimulates the olfactory senses that are already deeply intertwined with how we signal to the body that food is on the way, the carminative (warming & stimulating to the gut) quality helps awaken the stomach and get things moving so that food doesn’t fall into a cold system, and the bitter taste - as discussed above - triggers the production of bile and along with the other digestive functions, invites the body to literally ‘rest & digest.’
+The aromatic components stimulate the olfactory senses that are already deeply intertwined with how we signal to the body that food is on the way.
+The carminative (warming & stimulating to the gut) quality helps awaken the stomach and get things moving so that food doesn’t fall into a cold system.
+The bitter taste triggers the production of bile and along with the other digestive functions, invites the body to literally ‘rest & digest.’
 While we can break these down into three categories for understanding function, in practice many herbs are both carminative and aromatic, or bitter and aromatic.

-Interestingly enough however, most bitter herbs tend to be exceedingly cool in nature.
-Nevertheless, when we formulate our Digestive Bitters we aim to balance the plants out energetically so you are able to receive all the benefits of the bitter flavor along with warming and stimulating energy needed for digestion.
+Most bitter herbs, however, tend to be exceedingly cool in nature.
+The best bitters for digestion are balanced with warming herbs so the bitter herbs do not, over time, dampen necessary digestive heat.
+In our Digestive Bitter recipe we balance the plants energetically so you are able to receive all the benefits of bitters along with warming and stimulating energy needed for digestion.

-While all bitter tasting plants have the capacity to stimulate bile production and indicate to the body that food is on the way, dandelion is particularly powerful as a digestive aid and ally to the liver.
+While all bitter tasting plants have the capacity to stimulate bile production and indicate to the body that food is on the way, dandelion bitters are particularly powerful as a digestive aid and ally to the liver.
 Dandelion is an incredibly abundant, weedy plant that is edible from root to flower and an amazing source of minerals, nutrients, and bitter goodness.
 While the roots of this plant have an affinity for the liver and the leaves for the kidneys, the whole plant is overall supportive of our detoxification pathways.
 This means that it supports the organs responsible for eliminating waste from the body.

 Dandelion flowers, leaves and roots (not pictured) are all tonics for the liver and make a great component for Digestive Bitters